tsjabie-o/write-ups/hacking/hack_the_box/Sau.md

 The page we see is very barebones, but we can see that this port has a service running called `Maltrail 0.53`.
 We search for any known exploits and find that the service is susceptible to [Command Injection](https://github.com/spookier/Maltrail-v0.53-Exploit).
 There is a login page over at `/login` and when checking the supplied `username` data, it uses `subprocess.check_output()` to log the username using a shell command.
 It however does not sanitize this `username` input, so we can inject arbitrary commands into it.

 We download the [python script](https://github.com/spookier/Maltrail-v0.53-Exploit) which uses this exploit.
-At this point, because I am actively trying to learn, I try to stay away from running convienent scripts and instead figure out how to do things manually.
+At this point, because I am actively trying to learn, I try to stay away from running convenient scripts and instead figure out how to do things manually.
 Thus instead of simply running the script I look at its source code to see what is going on under the hood.

 I see that the script sends a POST request with a payload containing the to-be-injected command to the `/login` directory.
 Of course, this script assumes that we have direct acccess to the Maltrail service at port 80, but we do not, so we would have to send the request to the bucket proxy.